ZoranNikolov/SoftUni/README.md

 Hello,

-This repositori includes my solutions I created throughout my education at SoftUni.
+This repository includes my solutions I created throughout my education at SoftUni.

 I hope you will find the information here useful.